mkejeiri/Domain-Driven-Design/README.md

   - ...
 # [Domain Driven Design Distilled](https://www.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420)
 ## Strategic Design
-highlights what is strategically important to business, how to divide up the work by importance, and how to best integrate as needed using Ubiquitous Language, Bounded Contexts, Subdomains within a Bounded Context, Context Mapping...at this stage we need to identify which Bounded Contexts will be the Core Domain.
+It highlights what is strategically important to business, how to divide up the work by importance, and how to best integrate as needed using Ubiquitous Language, Bounded Contexts, Subdomains within a Bounded Context, Context Mapping...at this stage we need to identify which Bounded Contexts will be the Core Domain.

 ## Tactical Design
-enables us to tune the fine details of the domain model, important tools are used such aggregating entities and value objects together into a right-sized cluster, modeling your domain in the most explicit way possible...
+It enables us to tune the fine details of the domain model, important tools are used such aggregating entities and value objects together into a right-sized cluster, modeling your domain in the most explicit way possible...

 **Types of Subdomains**